 Depending on security requirements, one of four lockout levels can be selected to prevent the unit from being changed without permission.

 Bumpless transfer

-Bumpless transfer allows the controller to continue to control if the sensor breaks by using its previous value as the sensor breaks.
-Hence, the process can be controlled temporarily as if the sensor is normal.
+Bumpless transfer allows the controller to continue to control if the sensor breaks by using its previous value.
+Hence, the process can be controlled temporarily as if the sensor reading is normal and constant.

 Soft-start ramp